ManticoreGamesInc/platform-documentation/src/references/script_generator.md

 ![!Options](../img/ScriptGenerator/ScriptGenerator_Options.png){: .center loading="lazy" }

-#### Script Generator Buttons
+#### Script Generator Output Code

-There are three buttons above the script preview.
+The output section has the generated code that creators can highlight and copy.
+There are also three buttons above the script preview.

-1. **Regenerate Output** button resets the script to its original state.
-This is useful if the preview code was changed and needs to be reset.
+1. **Include Comments** checkbox will toggle comments that explains parts of the generated code.
 2. **Copy to Clipboard** button copies the entire script to the clipboard.
 The script can be pasted using ++Ctrl+W++.
 3. **Create New Script** button creates a new script with all the preview code inside of it.